 If there is anyone that would like to assist you financially, email us directly at email@example.com.
 We will assist them to make donations.
 Crowd funding social media pages are a great way to secure additional financial help.
 We recommend you apply to Hair to Stay (link on our website) and they do a great job assisting qualified applicants.

 Are Cold Caps right for me?

-Cold Caps are effective for many patients, but success rates do vary.
-Determinants such as age, dosage and type of treatment, and even hair characteristics are all factors that must be taken into consideration when determining whether scalp cooling will be a successful choice for you.
+Cold Caps are effective for most patients, but success rates do vary.
+Determinants such as your age, your health, individual dosage and type of treatment, and even hair characteristics are all factors that must be taken into consideration when determining whether scalp cooling will be a successful choice for you.
+Our capper can discuss this with you when you call.
 According to researchers Wim Breed, Corina van den Hurk et al, in a study of over 1400 Dutch patients taken from the Dutch Scalp Cooling Registry, factors such as treatment length, older age, female gender and non-West-European type of hair significantly increased” the chances of heavy hair shedding.
 It is advised to discuss all options with your doctor prior to treatment.

 Links & Resources: